Robert Black (serial killer): Further investigation

-Two weeks after the Stow trial, Clark conducted a second, recorded interview with Black.
-He had appointed Andrew Watt and Roger Orr to conduct the interview, with instructions they were to tell Black that they would not be judgemental.
+Two weeks after the Stow trial, Clark appointed Andrew Watt and Roger Orr to conduct a second, recorded interview with Black, with instructions that they were to tell Black that they would not be judgemental.

 In the six-hour interview, Black freely discussed his early sexual experiences, his experimentation with various forms of self-abuse, and his attraction towards young children; he also described his penchant for wearing young girls' clothing, and admitted to having sexually assaulted in excess of 30 young girls between the 1960s and 1980s.
 He was largely uncommunicative in response to questions even loosely pertaining to any unsolved child murders and disappearances, but said he had enticed two young girls into his van in Carlisle upon the pretext of asking for directions in late 1985, then allowed them to leave when eyewitnesses appeared.

-In the latter stages of this interview both men steered their questioning to the subject of child abduction and murder, specifically in relation to the murder of Caroline Hogg.
+In the latter stages of the interview, both men steered their questioning to the subject of child abduction and murder, specifically in relation to the murder of Caroline Hogg.
 Informing Black that police had already established he had been in Portobello on the date of Hogg's abduction, Watt and Orr then tacitly informed him they had eyewitness accounts and petrol-station receipts, further proving that he was near Portobello on the date of Hogg's abduction.
 Orr then produced a composite drawing of the man with whom Hogg had left the funfair, placing this composite alongside photographs of Black dating from the early 1980s—highlighting their similarities.
 Black's replies then became evasive and monosyllabic.
 Asked directly, at the end of the interview, to confess to end the suffering of his victims' families, he did not respond.

-Despite the fact the information obtained in this interview did little to advance the murder inquiry, upon the conclusion of the interview, Clark informed his two colleagues: "That's our man.
+Despite the information obtained in the interview doing little to advance the murder inquiry, afterwards Clark told his two colleagues: "That's our man.
 I'd bet my life on it."